AvihaiAdler/CirclesGame/README.md

 - open a Designer instance
 - drag & drop an `Acquisition Client` box
-- make sure it listens to the port the Acquisition Server is set to, you can check the port by double clicking on the box
+- make sure it listens to the port the Acquisition Server is set to, you can check the port by double-clicking on the box
 - drag & drop a `Signal Display` box
 - connect the 2 boxes by drawing the lines between the Client's `Signal` output to the Signal's Display `Signal` input, and between the Client's `Stimulations` output to the Signal's Display `Stimulations`